 Here at GearLab, we pride ourselves on pushing our gear to the limits.
-From standard use cases to fringe one-offs, we try it all with gusto and thoroughness.
-Following is a discussion about how we tested the four metrics we used to test and score each of our dry bags.
+From standard use cases to fringe one-offs, we try it all with enthusiasm and thoroughness.
+Following is a discussion about how we tested for the four metrics we used to score each of our dry bags.

 Ease of Use

 We set out to determine how each product packs, how it carries, and how simple it is to retrieve contents during an activity.
-We weighed them and measured them and compared that to their capacities.
-We evaluated closure methods and carry contraptions and lash points for their usability and convenience.
+We weighed them and measured them, and compared that to their capacities.
+We evaluated closure methods, carry contraptions, and lash points for their usability and convenience.
 We accessed contents in kayaks and backpacks and on beaches.
 When all was said and done, we'd used each model for a wide variety of adventures and packed everything from clothes to cameras to sleeping gear inside.